djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 ## Rationale

+Naive PoS specs and implementations have existed since early blockchain days, but most are vulnerable to serious attacks and do not hold up under crypto-economic analysis.
+Casper FFG solves problems such as "Nothing at Stake" and "Long Range Attacks" through requiring validators to post slashable deposits and through defining economic finality.

 #### Minimize Consensus Changes
 The finality gadget is designed to minimize changes across clients.
 For this reason, FFG is implemented within the EVM, so that the contract byte code encapsulates most of the complexity of the fork.